CSCfi/csc-user-guide/docs/apps/grass.md

 Please acknowledge CSC and Geoportti in your publications, it is important for project continuation and funding reports.
 As an example, you can write "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support".

-## Installation

-GRASS was installed on Puhti together with QGIS with Singularity using the [Docker image provided by QGIS on Dockerhub](https://hub.docker.com/r/qgis/qgis).
-The container was then wrapped with [Tykky](../computing/containers/tykky.md).

 ## References